Tavares, Nylander lead Maple Leafs past Sharks 4-1 | Globalnews.ca

 Auston Matthews and Wayne Simmonds added goals, and backup goalie Joseph Woll stopped 34 shots as Toronto won for the eighth time in nine games.
 The Maple Leafs are 11-2 in November and have outscored their past three opponents 13-3.
 Toronto moved into a tie with Florida for first place in the Atlantic Division.

+“I think we want to stay even-keeled but at the same time we’re enjoying each other right now,” Simmonds said.
+“We’re doing a good job of focusing in on our games and taking it one game at a time, one period at a time.
+But we are having a good time.”

 The Sharks got a first-period goal from Nick Bonino, but their defense couldn’t hold up against constant pressure from the Leafs.
-James Reimer, who has provided a spark in the net recently for San Jose, was pulled in the second period in favor of Adin Hill.
+James Reimer (13 saves on 17 shots), who has provided a spark in the net recently for San Jose, was pulled in the second period in favor of Adin Hill (16 saves).

+The Sharks were slowed by sloppy puck handling much of the game.

+“Turnovers all over the ice, and that’s when we get ourselves into trouble.
+We turn the puck over way too often,” Sharks center Logan Couture said.
+“We said going into tonight we want to play our style, not theirs.
+And their style is feeding off transitions and turnovers.
+We fed into their style and recipe for a 4-1 loss.”

 Toronto jumped ahead just 31 seconds into the game.